 After years of managing government contractor books, these are the errors we see most often:

-3. Inconsistent pool composition year over year.
-CAS 402 requires consistency in allocating costs to cost objectives.
-If you put IT costs in overhead one year and G&A the next, you need a documented reason and proper disclosure.
+- Inconsistent pool composition year over year.
+For CAS-covered contractors, CAS 9904.402 requires consistency in allocating costs incurred for the same purpose.
+For non-CAS contractors, FAR 31.203(c) requires consistent, logical cost groupings — the same principle applies.
+Either way, if you put IT costs in overhead one year and G&A the next, you need a documented reason.
 Inconsistency raises red flags during audits.

-4. Using provisional rates as final rates.
+- Using provisional rates as final rates.
 Your provisional (billing) rates are estimates.
-At fiscal year-end, you must calculate actual rates and true up, either through an incurred cost submission to DCAA or internal reconciliation.
+At fiscal year-end, you must calculate actual rates and true up.
+Contractors with cost-reimbursement contracts submit an Incurred Cost Submission (ICS) to DCAA per FAR 52.216-7(d)(2)(i).
+Fixed-price-only contractors reconcile internally without an ICS filing.
 Firms that never reconcile provisional to actual rates accumulate risk.

 Key Takeaways